-Master Gunnery Sergeant Dannemiller was born on 23 May 1985 in St. Petersburg, Fl.
-He graduated recruit training, Parris Island in October 2003 as a Private First Class.
+Master Gunnery Sergeant Joshua Dannemiller graduated recruit training on Parris Island in October 2003 as a Private First Class.
 In November 2003, upon completion of Marine Combat Training, he reported for duty at Marine Barracks Washington D.C. as a contrabass bugler with “The Commandant’s Own” United States Marine Drum & Bugle Corps.

 As a contrabass bugler, Master Gunnery Sergeant Dannemiller served as a section leader and soloist.
 He performed in hundreds of ceremonies and concerts across the globe to include: joint performances with New York Philharmonic, “A Capitol Fourth” concert on the U.S. Capitol steps, on Mt.
 Suribachi for the 65th Anniversary of the flag raising at Iwo Jima and several memorial ceremonies of the Battle at Belleau Wood.